-In this blog, we will be talking about how to fix Hard Drive Not Showing up on Mac?
-There are several things that you can try and fix the hard drive issue.
+This blog will discuss how to fix Hard Drive Not Showing up on Mac?
+You can try several things and fix the hard drive issue.

 7 Ways to Fix “Hard Drive Not Showing up on Mac” Error